 And with mega pop-star Beyonce along his side, it surely makes things a little easier.
-With her earnings at an estimated $350 million, according to Forbes, the couple has been worth over $1 billion since 2017.
+With her earnings at an estimated $350 million, the couple has been worth over $1 billion since 2017.

 Though artist and producer Dr. Dre claimed he was the genre’s first billionaire in 2014, after selling the headphone and streaming music service Beats Music to Apple, Forbes contested his claims.
 While the super-producer’s net worth did rise to $1.1 billion following the deal, both local and state taxes chipped his earnings just below the 1 billion-dollar mark.